taotriad/BabySomnia/README.md

 you should be aware that all Dreamcatcher main title videos have a deeper meaning.

-Therefore there all main titles will have two links attached;
+Therefore there all main titles will have one or two links attached;
 one to **[H]** ints and details to look out for.
 One to comments that contain **[S]** poilers.

 Furthermore a lot of the main titles are grouped into storylines.
-The storylines are introduced in the first title of the series.
+The storylines are introduced in the spoiler for the first title of a series, but explained throughout the spoilers.

+## Checklist

 You can use the checklist as a reference when figuring out what information in the guide is relevant to your particular